 Could Australia fend off an insect armageddon?

 Globally, only 70-100 insects have been specifically identified as likely to harm natural ecosystems.
-This is mostly likely an underestimate, due to the limited studies and interest.
+This is mostly likely an underestimate, due to limited studies and interest.
 In Australia the knowledge is more limited.

 The Invasive Species Council and Monash University School of Biological Sciences sought to address this by systematically identifying potentially harmful exotic insect species not yet established in Australia and their likely pathways of arrival.
 Securing a major grant from the Ian Potter Foundation and smaller grants from the Queensland and federal governments, our project began in 2017.
 The research has been led by Professor Melodie McGeoch of the McGeoch Lab at the School of Biological Sciences, Monash University.

 With the work set to finish in June 2019, some key messages are beginning to emerge.